StanJulia/StanSample.jl/README.md

 pkg> add StanSample.jl
 ```

-StanSample.jl v4.1 is somewhat breaking update.
-See below changes in this version.

 You need a working [Stan's cmdstan](https://mc-stan.org/users/interfaces/cmdstan.html) installation, the path of which you should specify in `JULIA_CMDSTAN_HOME`, eg in your `~/.julia/config/startup.jl` have a line like:

 ```Julia